learningequality/kolibri/platforms/android/README.md

 2. Install the Android SDK and Android NDK.

-Set the `ANDROID_HOME` environment variable to the location you would like these to be installed, e.g.:
+N.B. if you would like these to be installed to a different location then you can set an environment variable, e.g.:
-`export ANDROID_HOME=./android_root`
+By default it is set to `export ANDROID_SDK_ROOT=./android_root`

 Run `make setup`.

-Follow the instructions from the command to set the additional environment variables.

 3. Install the Python dependencies: